LANG

 B1F

-In the basement exhibition room, a grand view of the universe unfolds, with works by Bosco Sodi, who uses earth and raw materials to describe the moment when matter is transformed into a sacred being as "Galaxy," and Robert Longo's "Planet Series," which embodies tremendous time and space through portraits of planets.
+In the basement exhibition room, works such as Bosco Sodi’s "Galaxy"—which uses earth and raw materials to depict the transformation of matter into something sacred—and Robert Longo’s "Planet Series", portraying the sublime scale of time and space through portraits of planets, unfold a sweeping cosmic vision.

 1F